-Part of this assignment will be a public presentation on your research topic and/or process-venue and format to be determined.
+So that we may learn from each other, part of this assignment will be a public presentation on your research topic and/or process-venue and format to be determined.

-Final Research Porfolio: Due December 15th by 6pm.
+Final Research Portfolio: Due December 13th by 6pm.

 Initial Class Schedule and Assignments